 To remove the base adapter:

 - 1. Remove the compression spring located inside the adapter. - 2.
-Insert a 5mm hex key into the base adapter, ensuring that it fits into the screw at the base of the adapter. - 3.
-Using a torque wrench, loosen and remove the screw inside the adapter. - 4.
+Using a torque wrench, loosen and remove the three M10 screws that secure the adapter to the base. - 3.
 Lift the base adapter away from the base beam.